camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 ## Appendix A: Notification authentication flows

-The following diagram describe the authentication flows for API Consumers with different authentication capabilities.
+The following diagram describes the authentication flows for API Consumers with different authentication capabilities.
 Depending on those capabilities the sink credential type used will be `ACCESSTOKEN` or `PRIVATE_KEY_JWT`

 ```mermaid
 sequenceDiagram